rstudio/rsconnect/guide/guide.md

 ### Configuring your account

-Once your account is set up in ShinyApps.io, you will want to configure the `shinyapps` package to use your account.
-You will need to retrieve your token from the ShinyApps.io dashboard.
-Tokens are listed under the `Profile > Tokens` page.
+Once your account is set up in ShinyApps, you will want to configure the `shinyapps` package to use your account.
+You will need to retrieve your token from the ShinyApps dashboard.
+Tokens are listed under the `Tokens` page found in the menu on the top right of the ShinyApps dashboard.

 ![Tokens](images/tokens.png)